 Graduated in 2017

 Dodi Feldman’s interest in the criminal justice led her to Northeastern’s flexible academic programs, experiential learning opportunities, and dedicated faculty.
 The PlusOne program helped further her academic journey by providing a smoother transition into graduate studies.

 Related Schools & Departments

-For her first co-op, Dodi worked with the United States Attorney’s Office (USAO) in Boston where she interned in the Major Crimes Unit.
+She completed her first co-op with the United States Attorney’s Office in Boston, where she interned in the Major Crimes Unit.

 “Something that I love about Northeastern is that it’s a place where students can create their own educational path and tailor their academic experiences to what they want to take away from college.”